Atlas-Digital-Services/quilt/packages/react-form/README.md

 ##### Examples

-Here is how to calculate if the entire form is dirty
+Here is how to calculate if the entire form is dirty (though in practice you could use `useDirty` to the same effect):

 ```tsx
 const {fields} = useForm(/* ... */);